iceburg-net/ansible-pcd/README.md

-roles are organized by _system_, _service_, or _application_ and tasks are tagged with either `prepare`, `configure`, or `deploy`. this is scalable and drastically reduces execution time by visiting only necessary tasks.
+roles are organized by _system_, _service_, or _application_ and tasks are tagged with either `prepare`, `configure`, or `deploy`. this is scalable and drastically reduces execution time by visiting only intended tasks.

 the project has the following **goals**;
+* remain distribution agnostic (support Debian, RedHat, &c out-of-box)
+* encourage reusable automation components, avoid redundancy
 * embrace ansible-best-practices -- remain understandable and community friendly
-* distribution agnostic approach (support Debian, RedHat, &c)
-* encourage reusable automation components, avoid redundancy

 See the [ginas](https://github.com/ginas/ginas/) project as an alternative.